-NOTE 14 - CONTRIBUTIONS AND PLEDGES RECEIVABLE CONCENTRATIONS
+NOTE 13 - CONTRIBUTIONS AND PLEDGES RECEIVABLE CONCENTRATIONS

-During the year ended August 31, 2022, contributions from one donor represented 34% of net contributions.
-During the year ended August 31, 2021, contributions from three donors represented 62% of net contributions.
+During the years ended August 31, 2025 and 2024, contributions from one donor represented 70% and 94% of net contributions, respectively.

-At August 31, 2022 and 2021, a pledge receivable from one donor represented 95% of gross pledges receivable.
+At August 31, 2025 and 2024, pledge receivables from 2 donors represented 91% of gross pledges receivable, respectively.

-NOTE 15 - FOREIGN CURRENCY EXCHANGE RISK
+NOTE 14 - FOREIGN CURRENCY EXCHANGE RISK

-The ISO Foundation maintains investments in many types of investments, traditional and alternative (Note 5).
+The ISO Foundation maintains investments in many types of investments, traditional and alternative (Note 4).
 Many of the Alternative Investment managers invest in products valued in other than U.S. dollars.
 Changes in exchange rates between the particular foreign currency and the U.S. dollar affect the value of these investments.
 Individual funds often use various foreign currency exchange options to hedge exposure within these funds.

-Additionally, the ISO Foundation has one investment which is denominated in Euros.
-The value of this investment, including capital calls and distributions, is adjusted using the current exchange rate.
-The value of this investment will fluctuate with the change in the exchange rate.
-The balance of this investment at August 31, 2022 and 2021 amounted to \$959,126 and \$1,420,366, respectively.
-This investment has an outstanding capital commitment of \$1,709,711 at August 31, 2022.
+Additionally, the ISO Foundation has two investments which are denominated in Euros.
+The value of these investments, including capital calls and distributions, is adjusted using the current exchange rate.
+The value of these investments will fluctuate with the change in the exchange rate.
+The balance of these investments at August 31, 2025 and 2024 amounted to \$422,090 and \$658,270, respectively.
+These investments have an outstanding capital commitment of \$2,870,007 at August 31, 2025.